::p_load(sf, tmap, tidyverse, rvest) pacman

 2.2 Getting Started

-In this hands-on exercise, the key R package use is tmap package in R. Beside tmap package, four other R packages will be used.
+In this hands-on exercise, the key R package use is tmap package in R. Beside tmap package, five other R packages will be used.
 They are:

 - readr for importing delimited text file,